Shopping in Puerto VallartaiStockphoto.com/DrRave

-For a typical Mexican shopping experience, one of Puerto Vallarta's fun places to go is the open-air Municipal Market (Mercado Municipal), which spreads out under the trees below the steps leading down from the northern end of the Avenida Insurgentes Bridge.
-Clothes, crafts, leather goods, silver jewelry and trinkets fill the two-level maze of stalls—everything from piñatas to whips.
+For a typical Mexican shopping experience, visit the open-air Municipal Market (Mercado Municipal), which spreads out under the trees below the steps leading down from the northern end of the Avenida Insurgentes Bridge.
+Clothes, crafts, leather goods, silver jewelry and trinkets fill the two-level maze of stalls.
 Experienced hagglers may be able to persuade vendors to lower their prices un poquito (just a little bit).
 If that doesn't work, simply walk away and prices magically drop.

 A similar but more atmospheric shopping experience lies just across the river on Isla Río Cuale.
 The island's shady paseo is chock-a-block with vendor stalls hawking all those must-have Mexico souvenirs like Corona beer wall clocks, lucha libre masks and Oakland Raiders ponchos.
 Some vendors offer quality items, but you'll have to seek them out.

 Interested in more than a souvenir?
 You could spend an entire day visiting Puerto Vallarta's wide assortment of fine art galleries and distinctive shops and still not even scratch the surface.
 As home to one of the largest resident communities of painters, sculptors and craftspeople in all of Mexico, art is big here.

 Galleries are spread throughout the entire downtown area; a handy “Old Town Art Walk” map is available at many galleries and also is printed in the Vallarta Tribune newspaper.
 However, with fine art pieces come eye-popping price tags and the challenge of getting your new treasures home safely.
 Most (if not all) gallery owners accept credit cards and can arrange shipping.
 Don't bother trying to haggle over price, as it's usually fixed and you will surely offend the proprietor—not to mention embarrass yourself.